SUGGESTED WAYS TO REACH OUT…

 - In Singapore at the Church of the Holy Spirit Parish, a weekend before the beginning of a Landings session, former Landings participants testify from the pulpit about the incredible experience and opportunity that they derived from participating in Landings.
 Also, a reserved room every Monday night serves as an invitation for spiritual and community development, even if there is no Landings session occurring.
 This parish has had more than 100 Catholics return last year and has founded a new Landings program that will begin September 8, 2014 at Our Lady of Perpetual Help in Singapore.

 - At St. Jude the Apostle parish in Jacksonville, Arkansas, Landings leaders placed ads in regional newspapers, handed out flyers to parishioners, and posted flyers in local businesses.
 They made and handed out business cards and pew cards, and they posted banners at local businesses.
 One large banner posted at a local traffic intersection grabbed the attention of drivers and riders.
 Having a returnee speak about his/her Landings’ experience from the pulpit provided a convincing message.
+They are planning a reunion of all participants over the last 25 years

 - The Paulist Center, a parish in downtown Boston, used social media as a base for their Lenten Outreach Campaign, designed both to inspire and encourage parish members to invite friends and family and to reach disaffected Catholics in the greater Boston Area, inviting them back to the Church through Facebook posts, news articles and short videos.
 The use of pew cards, getting a parishioner to write an article in a major Catholic newspaper, and writing an article for a local secular newspaper bolstered their evangelization efforts.
 The Paulist Center recommends having a creative and diverse approach to advertising, and having the material available in different sources such as social media, print, and in the pews.
 They also recommend incorporating individual and in-person outreach with social media.